wesley27/fpff/spec/fpff_spec.md

 The specification and a reference implementation are available on [GitHub](https://github.com/UMD-CSEC/fpff) under the MIT license.

-Everything below this is fictional.
+The overview below this is fictional.

 # Overview